scaleway/terraform-provider-scaleway/docs/data-sources/instance_security_group.md

 ~> **Important:** Instance security groups' IDs are [zoned](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{zone}/{id}`, e.g. `fr-par-1/11111111-1111-1111-1111-111111111111`

 - `organization_id` - The ID of the organization the security group is associated with.

-- `project_id` - The ID of the project the security group is associated with.

 - `inbound_default_policy` - The default policy on incoming traffic.
 Possible values are: `accept` or `drop`.